DON’T LEAVE ME ALONE –

 Some Patterns of Child-Abuse (cont.)

-DEF: “A type of maltreatment which is failure by the caregiver to provide needed, age-appropriate care, although financially able to do so or offered financial or other means to do so” (NCANDS, 2007)…. an ongoing pattern of inadequate care by parent by not providing all the fundamental needs of a child (physical health care, supervision, nutrition, emotional nurturing, education, safe housing…..) to such a degree that a child’s health and safety are endangered.
-It is the most common form of abuse seen by anyone outside the family who is in close contact with the child, and will have long-term effects (4 types)
+DEF: “An ongoing pattern of inadequate care and/or type of mistreatment which is failure of the caregiver/ parent to provide needed, age-appropriate care, by not providing all the fundamental needs of a child (physical health care, supervision, nutrition, emotional nurturing, education, safe housing…..) even though financially able to do so” (NCANDS, 2007)…. to such a degree that a child’s health & safety are endangered.
+(4 types)

 DEF: Overly-firm or restrictive, where parents intrude into the child’s activities without regard to their emotional state, needs or current activity.
 Tend to be motivated more by parent’s own personal needs or wishes than a realistic need to monitor or control the child’s actions.

 Over control – Robs children of opportunities for healthy self-assertion & self-development by preventing them from exploring the world around them.
 Authoritarian parents (“My way or the highway”) are more likely to raise disrespectful, delinquent children who don’t see them as legitimate authority figures.
 Can also cause over-compliance, social anxiety & isolation.

 Lack of control – not proving guidance, information, attention & boundaries for the child.
 Puts a child at risk for causing danger or harm to self & robs them of the knowledge handed down generationally.
 Can cause disobedience, fighting or being withdrawn & socially phobic